Shru300/gaming-portal-lab/README.md

 * `game.html`: The logic for the web-based game.

 ---
-*Submitted for Lab Activity 01 - Gaming in Cloud.*
+*Submitted for Activity 01 - Gaming in Cloud.*